About

 We run Aspire Academy because we believe that your parent's wage, should not limit your options in hobbies and skills.
 We provide young people, with monthly workshops, in a range of areas from art, cooking, sport and even skateboarding.
 We do this, so young people don’t feel like their options are limited.
 Because we are so aware that these things have a cost attached to them, - whether it be paint and pens to skateboards and helmets.
 It’s unfair, that the choices young people have in hobbies are dictated by finances.
 The situation young people find themselves in, resembles the inequality we see in the world that as people of faith, we work against.

-Support Our Academy
+Support Academy

 The highlight of our year is our summer camp.
 This past summer, we had our 6th Camp Aspire.
 We had young people from both nationalist and unionist areas.
 Come together for a week, hang out, canoe and airsoft together.
 Thanks to our kind donors, we were able to create summer memories, that will last a lifetime.
 But it’s more than that.
 We sat with these young people and discussed Northern Ireland.
 We looked at our troubled history but also planned a dream city for the future.
 These 13 and 14 year olds, were talking about how our schools should be run.
 How our towns should be run and what role faith communities could play in it.

-Support Our Camp
+Support Camp